What is the formwork?

 The time from which the concrete is placed in formwork till the time the formwork is removed is called as supporting period.

 During this period concrete will undergo a process called curing.
 The concrete attains its strength during the curing process.
-But the curing process can be affected by various parameters, some of them may fasten the curing process while others may delay it.
+However the curing process can be affected by various parameters, some of them may fasten the curing process while others may delay it.

-Factors Affecting Formwork removal time
+Factors Affecting Formwork Removal Time

-The formwork removal time depends on the characteristics of concrete.
+The formwork removal time depends on the characteristics of the concrete.
 The characteristics of concrete may be influenced by the,

-Types of cement – Chemical compositions in the cement can also affect the rate of strength development.
-For example, Rapid hardening cement requires minimum period before striking formwork as compared to OPC (Ordinary Portland Cement).
+> Types of cement – Chemical compositions in the cement can also affect the rate of strength development.
+For example, Rapid hardening cement requires a minimum period before striking formwork as compared to OPC (Ordinary Portland Cement).

 Why formwork removal time is important?

 From the general point of view, it seems that why we focus so much on this, instead of just keeping it for an extra week.
-The problem is that the hydration reaction of cement is not an instantaneous one, it occurs rapidly at starting stage and slowly decreases over an indefinite period of time.
+The problem is that the hydration reaction of cement is not an instantaneous one, it occurs rapidly at the starting stage and slowly decreases over an indefinite period of time.

 About 50% of the total strength is achieved within 3 days in the case of normal cement.
-Hence, keeping the formwork longer doesn’t make any sense, it can only increase the cost of the construction.
+Hence, keeping the formwork longer doesn’t make any sense, it can only increase the costs of the construction.

 When to remove concrete formwork?